jaimetur/PhotoMigrator/help/3-synology-photos.md

   ```
   ./CloudPhotoMigrator.run --synology-remove-duplicates-albums
   ```
-  With this example, the script will connect to Synology Photos database and will delete all Duplicates Albums found.
+  With this example, the script will connect to your Synology Photos account and will delete all Duplicates Albums found.

 ## <span style="color:blue">Remove All Albums from Synology Photos:</span>
 - From version 3.0.0 onwards, the script can be executed a feature to 'Remove All Albums' from Synology Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will remove ALL the Albums found.
+- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos account and will remove ALL the Albums found.
 - To execute this Extra Mode, you can use the Flag: _'-srAll, --synology-remove-all-assets'_
 - Optionally ALL the Assets associated to each Album can be deleted If you also include the argument '-rAlbAss, --remove-albums-assets'